Zyzonix/rpi-weatherstation-web/README.md

 ```
 Run the setup script as root:
 ##### Please notice, that all required commands are accessible through make.
+PLEASE NOTE: this part is not finished yet! --> no automated installation available
 ```
 $ sudo make install
 ```